chemadh/zigbee2mqtt_ha/README.md

 Find below some relevant details about the prototype environment used.
 In case of using a diferent environment, it could be required to make some minor adaptations in the scripts provided:

-- __Zigbee coordinators (2x)__: Sonoff ZBDongle-P. In case of using a different one, it could involve to change the commands to read and write non volatile memory in the dongles.
+- __Zigbee coordinators (2x)__: Sonoff ZBDongle-P, with Z-Stack-firmware (https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.x.0/).
+In case of using a different one, it could involve to change the commands to read and write non volatile memory in the dongles.
 - __Zigbee2mqtt nodes (2x)__: usage of up-to-date Alpine Linux distribution to execute zigbee2mqtt service (https://www.zigbee2mqtt.io/).
 Zigbee2mqtt application is deployed and started and stopped using Alpine service commands defined for that purpose.
 In case of using a different distribution, some minor changes could be required for remote start and stop of zigbee2mqtt from controlling scripts.
   - Example of Alpine service content of /etc/init.d/zigbee2mqtt to start and stop the application with rc-service command: https://github.com/chemadh/zigbee2mqtt_ha/blob/main/zigbee2mqtt_alpine_service_example . __The zigbee2mqtt service should NOT be launched on node startup, otherwise the HA control prototype will not work properly__.
   - Alpine linux user is expected to allow sudo, to allow access to linux service scripts to start and stop zigbee2mqtt, as well as allowing zigpy-znp to access to dongle USB port.